School Logo

 significant factor is the extent to which children have agency to communicate their mathematical thinking in their own

-ways, in contexts that are personally meaningful' (Carruthers & Worthington, 2025).
+ways, in contexts that are personally meaningful'.

 Carruthers, E. (2024).
-"Are we aware of Babies' scientific and
+"Are we aware of Babies' scientific and mathematical thinking?"
+Bristol & Beyond: Stranger Practice Hub.

-'Babies and toddlers have a natural urge to explore the scientific and
+'Babies and toddlers have a natural urge to explore the scientific and mathematical phenomena of their world.

-children, therefore, play a very important role in ‘intellectually bonding’ with
+Adults working with very young children, therefore, play a very important role in ‘intellectually bonding’ with

 Kay, L. (April 2024).
 Identifying tensions between school readiness policy and teacher beliefs, knowledge and practice in early childhood education.
 BERA Blog.